iggredible/Learn-Vim/ch00_new_to_vim_read_this_first.md

 Strings are surrounded by a pair of double-quotes ("like this").

 Vim commands can be abbreviated.
 For example, `:join` can be abbreviated as `:j`.
-Throughout the book, I will be mixing the shorthand and the longhand descriptions.
-For commands that are not frequently used in this book, I will use the longhand version.
+Throughout the guide, I will be mixing the shorthand and the longhand descriptions.
+For commands that are not frequently used in this guide, I will use the longhand version.
 For commands that are frequently used, I will use the shorthand version.
 I apologize for the inconsistencies.
 In general, whenever you spot a new command, always check it on `:help` to see its abbreviations.

 ## Vimrc

-At various points in the book, I will refer to vimrc options.
+At various points in the guide, I will refer to vimrc options.
 If you're new to Vim, a vimrc is like a config file.

 Vimrc won't be covered until chapter 21.
 For the sake of clarity, I will show briefly here how to set it up.